Skip to main content

 Scroll 1

-The segmentation team believes the orientation of Scroll 1 follows the above image.
+The orientation of Scroll 1 follows the above image.
 When viewing one of the TIF cross-sections from the scan, the image number increases from the screen toward the viewer’s eye.

 Lastly, all of the Herculaneum papyri are known to be "volumen"/horizontal scrolls (see FAQ: https://scrollprize.org/faq#what-is-papyrus-and-how-is-it-made).